Devolutions/wayk-cse/README.md

-# WaykNow custom standalone executable
+# WaykAgent custom standalone executable

-This project allows us to build custom standalone executable (CSE) for WaykNow.
+This project allows us to build custom standalone executable (CSE) for WaykAgent.
 Currently, only the Windows platform is supported.

 #### Features